-A. Collegium Charter School was founded in January of 1999 by a dedicated group of West Chester residents lead by Bill Winters, Anne Rich and Beth Jones.
+A. Collegium Charter School was founded in January of 1999 by a dedicated group of West Chester residents led by Bill Winters, Anne Rich, and Beth Jones.
 The founders’ goal was to open a school that provided an educational choice for families offering strong academics as well as programs not readily available in the local school districts.
 On September 29, 1999 the school opened with 39 students in kindergarten through sixth grade attending on its first day.
 The second year saw tremendous growth; over 500 students enrolled in kindergarten through seventh grades.
-As of 2012-2013, just shy of 2,000 students attend in grades K-12.
-Collegium has four buildings in Exton’s Oaklands Corporate Center.
+Current enrollment tops 2900 students in grades K-12.
+Collegium has six school buildings in Exton’s Oaklands Corporate Center.

 Q. How is a Pennsylvania charter school funded?

 A. Charter schools are tuition free for families.
 A charter school receives funding from the school districts where its students reside.
 Typically, 75-80% of the student's home school district's per-pupil allotment follows the student from the home district to the charter school.
 This means that charter schools operate with less public funding than traditional public schools.
 Additionally, charter schools must fund facilities (a lease or purchase) from their operating budget, as opposed to raising taxes.
 Fundraising is a significant component of Collegium’s Home and School Association.

 Q. Who granted Collegium's charter and when was it granted?

 A. Collegium's charter was first granted on Sept.
 29, 1999 and Collegium began operations with the 1999-2000 school year.
 Collegium’s charter has been continually renewed by the West Chester Area School District and is currently valid until February 28, 2017.
 The current renewal, a five-year renewal, is the longest renewal period permitted by the Pennsylvania Charter School Law.

 Q. What is Collegium Charter School’s mission statement?